YSU-CSIS-SE/csci-5802-tooldemo-circleci/docs/index.md

 **Use Case 1**

-* check out Simple Small Project With Continous Integration Tests on CircleCI here link2.
+* Check out Simple Small Project With Continous Integration Tests on CircleCI here link2.

 **Use Case 2**

-* checkout Custom Configuration of CircleCI on a Large Open Source Project here link3.
+* Checkout Custom Configuration of CircleCI on a Large Open Source Project here link3.

 **Use Case 3**

-* check out Collabarations using Slack here link4.
+* Check out Collabarations using Slack here link4.

 **Use Case 4**